defano/wyldcard/README.md

 Global Property | Description
 ----------------|---------------
-`itemDelimiter` | A character or string used to mark the separation between items in a list.
+`itemDelimiter` or `itemDelim` | A character or string used to mark the separation between items in a list.
 HyperCard will use this value anywhere it needs to treat a value as a list.
 For example, `set the itemDelim to "***" \n get the second item of "item 1***item 2***item 3" -- yeilds 'item 2'`

 ### Variables and containers